19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 16. Shared Taxis Leave When Full

-Shared taxis from Guwahati and between Meghalaya towns leave when all seats are filled.
-This can mean waiting 20 minutes or 2 hours.
+Shared taxis from Guwahati and between Meghalaya towns leave only once every seat is filled.
+That can mean a 20-minute wait or a 2-hour one.
 Morning departures fill faster.
-If you're impatient, pay for the remaining empty seats.
+If you're impatient, pay for the remaining empty seats and go.

 17. Mobile Signal Is Spotty

 BSNL has the best coverage in Meghalaya.
 Jio and Airtel work in Shillong but drop off in rural areas.
-Download offline Google Maps before leaving Shillong.
-At Nongriat, you'll have zero signal — tell people before you disappear.
+Download offline Google Maps before you leave Shillong.
+At Nongriat, expect zero signal — tell people before you disappear.

 18. Don't Underestimate the Roads

 The drives between attractions look short on Google Maps.
 Shillong to Cherrapunji is 54km — should take an hour, right?
-Try two hours on hairpin turns with buses coming the other direction.
+Expect two, on hairpin turns with buses coming the other way.
 Budget extra time for every drive.

 19. Don't Skip Laitlum for Instagram Spots